PovertyAction/guides/CleaningGuide/06 Useful Commands/readme.md

-Below we have listed some frequently overlooked, underated commands we enjoy using and will make your life a lot easier if you know about them.
-Here we provide a quick summary of what the commands do.
-Where we felt appropriate there is a page dedicated to specific commands that provides more examples of our common uses tips and tricks, and things to look out for when using the command.
+Below we have listed some frequently overlooked commands that we enjoy using.
+They will make your life a lot easier if you know about them.
+We provide a quick summary of what the commands do and where they can be used.

+Where we appropriate, there is a page dedicated to specific commands that provides more examples of our common uses tips and tricks, and potential concerns to be aware of when using these particular command.
 For full documentation simply type `help [commandname]` in Stata to read all about available options and examples for usage.

 ## `fillin`